Epiduo gel is a topical treatment for acne containing a retinoid and a peeling agent.Start order

 Epiduo gel is an acne treatment which combines the active ingredients adapalene and benzoyl peroxide.
 It is applied once daily to acne affected areas, usually in the evening.

-Adapalene belongs to a group of medicines know as retinoids and works in various ways to unblock pores and reduce acne.
+Adapalene belongs to a group of medicines known as retinoids and works in various ways to unblock pores and reduce acne.
 Benzoyl peroxide reduces bacteria on the surface of the skin and softens and peels the surface layers.
 The combination is likely to be more effective than either agent used on its own.

 Other acne treatments